Clown Studies Course: History, Theory and Analysis of Clown

 This course aims to bring all that thinking out into the open, and to add to what each individual already knows by asking questions about clowns: past, present and future

-For nearly five years, the London Clown School has consisted of practical weekly workshops in the foundations of clown dynamics and the developing and devising of clown performance material.
+For five years, the London Clown School has consisted of practical weekly workshops in the foundations of clown dynamics and the developing and devising of clown performance material.
 It has also indirectly given birth to an experimental performing company that presents a monthly show in London, ‘Friday Flop’.
 People come regularly or occasionally to classes, and there is always a mix of old and new faces.
 Each participant gets to explore as they wish, whether it's discovering the joy of being stupid in front of others, or preparing performance material to try out in public. you may learn, nor when you may learn it.

 Please send an email to and I will send you details of how to pay.